srz2/obsidian-jira-linker/README.md

 # JIRA Linker

-This is a simple plugin which add a jira linker command to the Obsidian (https://obsidian.md) markdown application.
+This is a simple plugin which adds a jira linker command to the Obsidian (https://obsidian.md) markdown application.

 ## How to use